twisted-nematic57/AMSPlusPlus/neofetch68k/README.txt

 archived.

 Then send the following dependencies from the "_deps" folder:
- * Send "ti0.89i" and "ti1.89i".
+ * Send ti0.89i and ti1.89i.
 They should be located in the `rsrc` folder on-calc, and should be archived.
-They're bitmaps that'll be used to display the TI logo, as any proper Neofetch clone displays its platform logo.
+They're bitmaps that'll be used to display the TI logo, as is customary for Neofetch clones.
  * Send statline.89z.
 This is a public domain C program that handles status line manipulation. https://www.cemetech.net/downloads/files/2600/x3320